langsari/big-data-engineering-with-python-2022/README.md

 # Question and Answer
 1. How many surah in Quran?
-2.How many surah makkiyah and madaniyah?
+2. How many surah makkiyah and madaniyah?
 Ans Makkiyah surah count: 86 and Madaniyah surah count: 28
 3. Count total ayah in each surah?
 4. Show text from surah baqarah ?
 5. How namy time that 'Muhammad' have in Quran ?
 Ans: The word 'Muhammad' appears 276 times in the Quran.